-We then continued asking the questions we had pre-written, although sometimes the conversation veered in a different direction due to their responses, so we simply went with it and let the natural conversation flow – it was so very interesting!
+We then continued asking our pre-written questions, although sometimes the conversation veered in a different direction as a result of their responses, so we simply went with it and let the natural conversation flow – it was so very interesting!

-Phra KK, the Senior Monk, started to answer the questions first then he remembered that Pra Ram was new to monk chat and this was part of his development, he would then invite Ram to speak first.
+Phra KK, the Senior Monk, started to answer questions first then he remembered that Pra Ram was new to monk chat and this was part of his development.
+He would then invite Ram to speak first.

 How long have you been a monk and what did you do before?